xreddr/xreddr/README.md

 Welcome
 =======

 Please enjoy your stay.
-Maybe start off with a game like [pong](https://htmlpreview.github.io/?https://github.com/xreddr/pong/blob/main/index.html).
+If you need a break try playing a game from my repositories:
+[pong](https://htmlpreview.github.io/?https://github.com/xreddr/pong/blob/main/index.html){:target="\_blank"} w = up, s = down.
 Click the project banners to navigate to that projects repository.

 The code I like to write: